The number of U.S. passports issued has surged in the last few decades

 Americans have historically had one of the lowest passport ownership rates in the world.

-In the last 3 decades, however, the rise of globalization, as well as the increased competition between airlines -- flights have dropped 50% in price since the 90s! -- has created a massive shift in demand for international travel, and thus, for passports.
+However, in the last two decades, the rise of globalization along with the increasing competition between airlines has created a massive shift in demand for international travel, and thus, for passports.

-In 1997, around 6 million passports were issued in the U.S. Thirty years later, in 2017, that number more than tripled and 21 million more Americans got passports - the highest number in history.
+In 1997, around 6 million passports were issued in the U.S. Twenty years later, in 2017, that number more than tripled and 21 million more Americans carried passports - the highest number in history.

-Despite the growth, the US still lags far behind a number of developed countries.
+Despite this growth, the U.S. still lags far behind other developed countries.
 In the UK, for example, a full 83% of the population has a passport!

 So why are more people getting passports?

-Aside from globalization, a major factor that has led more Americans to want to travel abroad is the power of the internet.
+Aside from globalization, another factor that's drawing more Americans abroad is the power of the internet.

-In the 1990s, sites like Expedia and Priceline launched game-changing technologies that could trawl the Web for flights and organize them by price, so affordable fares that were previously hard to find were right at the fingertips of people who had only ever dreamed of traveling abroad, but never thought they could afford to.
+In the 1990s, sites like Expedia and Priceline launched game-changing technologies that could trawl the Web for flights.
+The sites organize flights by price, so affordable fares previously hard to find were now right at your fingertips.
+Suddenly, those who thought traveling abroad was just a pipe dream, now could afford to go almost anywhere.
+Since these sites launched two decades ago, airfares have dropped 50%.

 Driver's licenses, meanwhile, have stayed constant

-As a point of comparison, 2/3 of Americans have driver's licenses, and that has stayed constant for the past two decades.
-In 2016, 222 million of 323 million Americans had a state-issued driver's license.
+As a point of comparison, 2/3 of Americans have driver's licenses.
+This number has stayed relatively constant for the past two decades.
+In 2016, 222 million of 323 million Americans held a state-issued driver's license.
 When it comes to domestic travel, the driver's license has been the predominant form of TSA-approved identification.

 However, in 2005 the Real ID Act was passed which required states to upgrade their driver's license security and issuing standards.
-This created another wave of people needing to upgrade to new federally-complaint IDs which will be enforced at airports starting in 2020.
+This created another wave of people needing to upgrade to new federally-complaint IDs, which will be enforced at airports starting in October of 2020.
 To upgrade your driver's license, you'll need another identity document, such as a passport.

 First off, if you don't have a U.S. Passport and are eligible for one, now is the time to consider it.
-Especially with the Real ID requirements, getting a passport will only help.
-It's easier than ever and the State Department continues to make improvements to the passport application process.
+It's relatively easy and the State Department continues to make improvements to the passport application process.
 Whether you want to DIY your passport renewal or go with an expedited option, there are now many choices that make that process quick and painless.

 Was this article useful?
 Join the over 200,000 followers and help us help others!